pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 So what has this to do with users at RootsTech?
-Because of the software currently being offered by genealogical vendors, it is not surprising that the distribution of user types at RootsTech seemed a little skewed.
+Because of the software currently being offered by genealogical vendors, it is not surprising that the distribution of user types at RootsTech was a little skewed.
 It seemed that professional genealogists or historians were few and far between.
 There were exceptions, of course; a few stalwart professionals did come.
 Yet I wonder about the future of RootsTech when such an important group, the only group that